 Notice that the red line stays between 0 and 1 on the y-axis.
 It now makes sense to interpret this value as a probability of group membership; whereas that would have been non-sensical for regular linear regression.

 Note that this is a pretty nifty trick for adapting a linear regression model to solve classification problems!
 There are actually many other kinds of link functions that we can use for different adaptations.

-Provided to you is the code to build a Logistic Regression model on the Codecademy University data and plot the fitted logistic curve.
-Run the code and observe the plot.
+We’ve provided the code to build a logistic regression model on the Codecademy University data and plot the fitted curve.
+Take a look at the plot.
 Expand the plot to fullscreen for a larger view.